Facts About Cholesterol and Fats

 Which Fats Are Saturated?

 Saturated fats increase your total cholesterol levels and are generally associated with an increased risk of heart disease.
+Less than 10 percent of your daily calories should come from saturated fats.
 In general, the harder a fat, the more saturated it is.
 Beef and dairy fats are mostly saturated fats.
 Liquid oils are usually unsaturated fats, including monounsaturated fats in olive and canola oils and polyunsaturated fats in safflower, corn, soybean, and fish oils.
 Coconut, palm, and palm kernel oils are exceptions to the rule; these liquid vegetable oils are highly saturated fats.

 Fear of Frying

 Eating foods with a lot of saturated fat may raise your risk for heart disease; this causes the amount of bad LDLs in your blood to increase while good HDLs decrease.
 Cut the saturated fat, and your blood-cholesterol levels and your risk for heart disease can fall, too.
 Your risk for cancer also decreases.
-A diet with more polyunsaturated fats, rather than saturated fats, lowers total blood-cholesterol levels, but unfortunately also drops HDL levels, so you lose both good and bad cholesterol.
+A diet with more polyunsaturated fats, rather than saturated fats, lowers total blood-cholesterol levels, however Omega-6 polyunsaturated fatty acids also drop HDL levels, so although most believe that loss of bad cholesterol offsets this loss of good cholesterol, its benefit is uncertain.
 Olive oil is another story.
 This oil lowers total-blood cholesterol and LDL cholesterol without causing HDL levels to drop.
 By using olive oil, you can decrease your total-cholesterol levels while maintaining your HDL levels, thus decreasing your risk for heart disease.
 Fish also lowers heart disease risk.
 Consequently, olive and fish are the oils of choice.